Cost Function Unrolling in Unsupervised Optical Flow: Introduction

 \section{Introduction}

-The $L^1$ norm of the gradients of a given function, also known as Total Variation (TV) semi-norm, and more specifically its estimation, has been a significant field of study in robust statistics \cite{Huber.Wiley.ea1981Robuststatistics}.
+} \IEEEPARstart{T}{he} $L^1$ norm of the gradients of a given function, also known as its Total Variation (TV) semi-norm, and more specifically its estimation, has been a significant field of study in robust statistics \cite{Huber.Wiley.ea1981Robuststatistics,bredies2010total}.
 Even prior to the sweeping AI era, many approaches to Computer Vision problems, such as image restoration, denoising and registration \cite{RUDIN1992259,doi:10.1080/00207160500069904,zach2007duality}, have used a TV regularizer, as it represents the prior distribution of pixel intensities of natural images \cite{786990}.
 Its main advantage is its robustness to small oscillations such as noise while preserving sharp discontinuities such as edges.

-Historically, solving the TV problem has been a challenging task, mainly due to the non-differenetiabilty of the $L^1$ norm at zero.
-As a result, differentiable relaxations have been proposed, such as the Huber \cite{huber1964robust} and Charbonnier \cite{charbonnier1997deterministic} loss functions.
-Further approaches involved iterative variational methods and have shown superior results in many tasks \cite{admm0,zach2007duality,RUDIN1992259}.
+Historically, solving the TV problem has been a challenging task, mainly due to the non-differenetiability of the $L^1$ norm at zero.
+As a result, differentiable relaxations for $L^1$ have been proposed, such as the Huber \cite{huber1964robust} and Charbonnier \cite{charbonnier1997deterministic} loss functions.
+Further approaches involved iterative mechanisms which have demonstrated superior results in many tasks \cite{admm0,zach2007duality,RUDIN1992259}.
 Introducing trainable Deep Neural Networks (DNNs) to Computer Vision has brought a significant performance boost, and specifically the commonly used auto-derivation frameworks \cite{pytorch,jia2014caffe,tensorflow2015-whitepaper} have provided quick and easy tools to solve complex functions.
-Indeed, these frameworks commonly bypass the $L^1$ non-differentiability either by a differentiable proxy or using its sub-gradients.
-We claim that non-differentiable cost functions should be dealt with greater care, as was done for many years before the deep learning era.
+Indeed, these frameworks commonly bypass the $L^1$ non-differentiability either by differentiable relaxations or by simply using one of its sub-gradients, i.e.